History of rugby union matches between the British & Irish Lions and other countries: Argentina

-The most recent officially sanctioned Lions home match was played against Argentina at the Millennium Stadium in Cardiff on 23 May 2005.
+On 23 May 2005, the Lions played their first sanctioned home match of the 2000s, almost 16 years after the previous such fixture, against Argentina at the Millennium Stadium in Cardiff.
 Although six test matches have been played against Argentina on three tours (one in 1910, four in 1927 and one in 1936), they have only faced the Lions this one time on foreign soil.
 The match was designed to be a warm-up match for the impending tour to New Zealand.
 The Pumas were underdogs going into the match, never having won a match in their 95-year history of playing the Lions.
 However, they played a scintillating game and were only denied victory by a Jonny Wilkinson penalty seven minutes after the end of regulation time.
 The final result was a 25–25 draw.